 Many members will move into their sorority at the beginning of their second year of membership.
 This varies by chapter.
 Please note each chapter sets its own criteria for live-in and live-out status.

 The cost of living in the house includes rent, food, cable, internet, furnishings and all utilities.
 When any member lives outside the house, she is responsible for paying a live-out fee which covers general use of the facilities as well as maintenance and meals eaten at the house.
 Again, payment options vary by chapter, but most allow monthly or bi-annual payments for all fees.
+The document attached shows that ranges of price among our 14 chapters.
 For more information, email email@example.com.

 The Recruitment Process: